 - Minimizing investment fees

-Mutual funds and ETFs (exchange-traded funds) are a safer and easier way to own stocks.
+Mutual funds and ETFs (exchange-traded funds) are safer and easier ways to own stocks.
 Money Talks News founder Stacy Johnson prefers index funds of stocks, like those that track the S&P 500, for higher long-term returns without the costs associated with managed funds.
-In this video, he explains why.

 If you’re already invested, check that your selections still accurately reflect your risk tolerance and time horizon.